nitishadavan/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 ### NAME:D.Nitish Adavan

 ### REF NO:24901049
-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
+# Expirment 5- Monitoring soil moisture value in Thing speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.